wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/BuildMethodTypesOverview.md

-#### BUILD STRATEGIES (ABRIDGED SUMMARY)
+**BUILD STRATEGIES**

 There are two basic build method types

-#### Expedited Build Type:
+**Expedited Build Type:**

 An expedited build type will involve the following steps to give you a high level overview

-1. You will start up a build machine for your chosen VPS provider using the following script [Build Machine](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/templatedconfigurations/templateoverrides/OverrideScript.sh) as the userdata or cloud-init script for your build machine.
+1. You will start up a build machine for your chosen VPS provider using the following script [Build Machine](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/templatedconfigurations/templateoverrides/OverrideScript.sh) as the **userdata** or **cloud-init** script for your build machine.
 The way you do that is you take a local copy of the script from the git repository and populate the following variables in it (which are at the top of the script).
+You can find out how to configure a build machine by looking at the tutorials for your current provider.

 >     BUILDMACHINE_USER,BUILDMACHINE_PASSWORD,BUILDMACHINE_SSH_PORT,LAPTOP_IP,SSH